 Parrot Bebop 2

-Even though it is very light weight, its material components make it very durable, something every beginner pilot needs.
-It sells for around $550 and is great value for the price.
+Even though it is very lightweight, its material components make it very durable, something every beginner pilot needs.
+The drone retails for around $450 and is good value for the price.

 Yuneec Typhoon Q500 4K

 Yuneec’s Q500 is perfect for a beginner pilot.
-The 4K high definition camera fits snuggly on the bottom of the drone and is capable of taking 30 frames per second with an 115-degree field of view.
-The controls are very easy to use.
+The 4K high definition camera fits snuggly on the bottom of the drone and is capable of taking 30 frames per second with a 115-degree field of view.
+The controls are easy to learn and operate.

 The control stick is very rudimentary in operation.
-Press up and the drone flies upward, press down and the drone flies lower to ground, pressing the control left will move it left, and right will move it right.
+Press up, and the drone flies upward, press down and the drone flies lower to ground, pressing the control left will move the drone left, and right will push it right.

 The pilot can control the speed, however, so it’s crucial that they go slow while first learning.
 The drone has two modes aimed at user ease.
 The “Watch Me” mode keeps the camera lens on the pilot at all times no matter which direction it’s flying.

 The “Follow Me” mode will keep the drone near to the person holding the control no matter where they walk.
-Coming in at around $1,000, it’s the most expensive drone on the list, but it’s truly a great value considering all the camera specs and user-friendly innovations.
-This drone is also the largest to make the list as it weighs approximately four pounds.
+Coming in at around $1,000, it’s the most expensive drone on the list, but it’s indeed a great value considering all the camera specs and user-friendly innovations.
+This drone is also the largest to make our list as it weighs approximately four pounds.